robch/book-of-ai/docs/chapter-3-sample-overview-openai-chat-streaming-py.md

 - navigation
 - toc
 ---
-# OpenAI Chat Completions Streaming in Python
+# OpenAI Chat Streaming in Python

-This sample demonstrates how to use the OpenAI Chat Completions API with streaming in a Python console application.
+This sample demonstrates how to use the OpenAI Chat API with streaming in a Python console application.

 [:material-file-code: main.py](./samples/openai-chat-streaming-py/main.py)
 [:material-file-code: openai_chat_completions_streaming.py](./samples/openai-chat-streaming-py/openai_chat_completions_streaming.py)